TonyFinder/Portfolio/README.md

 # Portfolio

 ## Project description
-This project is made to demonstrate my projects and my skills.
+This project is made to demonstrate my projects and skills.

 ## Stack